Scouting in Tennessee: Organization

+Council camps

+The council operates two camps, Camp Buck Toms and Camp Pellissippi.
+Camp Buck Toms is the primary camp of the council and is located in Rockwood, Tennessee on the shores of Watts Bar Lake.
+Camp Buck Toms operates as the council's summer camp property.
+Camp Pellissippi is located in Andersonville, Tennessee on Norris Lake, and formerly served as the council's summer camp until 1977.

 Middle Tennessee Council

 The Middle Tennessee Council serves 37 Middle Tennessee counties, and is headquartered in Nashville, Tennessee.

 Sequoyah Council

 The Sequoyah Council serves Scouts in Northeast Tennessee and Virginia.